-Sharpening is used to increase micro contrast around fine edges on the image, which causes the edges stand out more and appear to be in sharper focus.
+Unsharp mask is used to sharpen an image by increasing micro contrast around fine edges on the image, which causes the edges stand out more and appear to be in sharper focus.
+It functions by creating a blurred, or 'unsharp' copy of your image, then laying that copy over the original for comparison.
 Oversharpening can result in unwanted halos near the edges, so this effect should be applied judiciously for best results.
 The settings used will vary based on the resolution of the image and the intended purpose of the final image.
 Sharpening for print will generally use slightly higher settings than sharpening for viewing on a screen, for example, and the size of the fine details in an image that is 600 × 800 pixels will be different than the same details in an image 4000 × 6000 pixels.

-- Amount: Defines the intensity of the sharpening effect. - Radius: Sets the distance from the edges, in pixels, that the sharpening will affect.
-The radius should be kept fairly low in most cases, and the lower your image resolution, the lower the radius should be. - Threshold: Controls the edge detection, to determine which edges in the image will be affected.
-The threshold sets the level of contrast which will be identified as an edge.
+- Amount: Defines the amount of contrast added to the edges in the image. - Radius: Sets the distance from the edges, in pixels, that the sharpening will affect.
+The finer the details you are sharpening, the lower this value should be. - Threshold: Threshold sets the level of contrast which will be identified as an edge.
 In general, edges in your image are located where one color stops, and another begins.
 However, non-edge areas can also contain transitions of color.
-A very low threshold mans that only the areas of highest contrast are sharpened, while increasing the threshold will add sharpening to more detected edges.
+A very low threshold applies sharpening everywhere, while increasing the threshold will limit sharpening to edges with higher contrast.